rust-lang-ua/learn_rust_together/Readme.md

-# Lets learn Rust together
+# Learn Rust together

+Collection of links on useful resources to learn Rust with us.

 ### Genera-purpose video-courses